 I can understand why employers do this.
 It is incredibly hard to take a step back and have a serious look at what is not being done well.
 No one wants to feel blamed or acknowledge they did anything wrong.
 Instead everyone pretends not to see the problem, even though it is clear to everyone, and they keep moving forward, insisting all employees need is a day off or a little bit of self-care.

 Self-care is billed as a prescription for everything, except it’s not designed to fix the rooted problem.
 It was never designed to do this.
 It’s a balm to soothe the stress of life, not an antibiotic.
 I once got an email with a headline saying “Feeling overwhelmed?
 Try self-care.”
-Self-care as the solution to being overwhelmed diminishes the struggle and yet again puts the onus of change on the individual, rather than any systemic contributors.
+Self-care as the solution to every case of being overwhelmed diminishes the struggle and yet again puts the onus of change on the individual, rather than any systemic contributors.

-Those in caring professions can be hit hardest by this toxic mentality.
+Those in caring professions like non-profits can be hit hardest by this toxic mentality.
 The very act of helping others pulls from you, as much as we think it doesn’t, which is why self-care is even more critical in the non-profit world.
 Often, employees’ struggles are blamed on the difficult nature of the job, not on lack of supports.

 Employer self-care “no-nos”: